Read about our Commissioners – the men and women who hear appeals and make decisions.

 Appointed 14 October 2020: Appeals Commissioner

-Throughout Jamie Tiessen's 23-year career in media and broadcasting, he has operated radio stations and broadcast networks in the Calgary area and held positions as an executive, director, chairperson, and consultant.
-His public service career includes over 15 years as a municipal councillor for the Town of Okotoks and the Kananaskis Improvement District.
-He has also served on tribunals for several Government of Alberta ministries, including human services, health, transportation, labour, and municipal affairs.
-He is currently chair of the Alberta Elevating Devices and Amusement Rides Safety Association.
+Jamie’s career in media and broadcast networks spans 25 years.
+He has operated radio stations and broadcast networks in the Calgary area and held positions as an executive, director, chairperson, and consultant.
+He is a committed community volunteer, and has been a municipal councillor for the Town of Okotoks and the Kananaskis Improvement District.
+He has also served on tribunals for several Government of Alberta ministries, and is the current Chair of the Alberta Elevating Devices and Amusement Rides Safety Association.

 Rohit Verma